-- 1 pound tomatillos, husks removed, cut in half
+- 1 pound tomatillos, husked and cut in half

 - 1 large onion, quartered